-Anything that was not in the bible was not to be regarded as the Word of God and should be rejected.
-The Reformation placed more emphasis on the individual and in the words of Luther, people could not be saved by good works or sacrament but by ‘faith alone.’
-This meant that the reformers rejected much of the traditional teachings of the Church.
-This resulted in at first a theological dispute between the reformers and the Church, especially in Germany, that later led to a schism in the Catholic Church and the formation of separate Protestant Churches.
-The causes of the Reformation were manifold but the Renaissance and the Humanist movement were crucial and indeed decisive.
+Ultimately, this interpretation meant that the reformers rejected much of the traditional teachings of the Church and resulted in at first a theological dispute between the reformers and the Church, especially in Germany.
+This dispute led to a full-blown schism in the Catholic Church and the formation of separate Protestant Churches.
+The causes of the Reformation were manifold, but the Renaissance and the Humanist movement were crucial and indeed decisive.

 The Renaissance and Religion

 The Renaissance is often seen as a secular and even pagan movement that was in many ways anti-Christian.
-This was certainly the case in Italy, the birthplace of the Renaissance, here the humanists were particularly worldly and had little interest in the Church.
-Several early Italian humanists, such as Petrarch sought to reform the Church, but his successors were largely secular in outlook and in their concerns.
-Many humanist were interested in reforming the Church, but in the main the Church and religion was not a major preoccupation of the Italian humanists.
-However, there were many Renaissances and the movement took many forms in different countries..
+This view was certainly true Italy, the birthplace of the Renaissance.
+The humanists were particularly worldly and had little interest in the Church.
+Several early Italian humanists, such as Petrarch sought to reform the Church, but his successors were largely secular in outlook and their concerns.
+Many humanists were interested in reforming the Church, but in the main, the Church and religion was not a major preoccupation of the Italian humanists.
+However, there were many Renaissances, and the movement took different forms in other countries..